serverless-guru/sls-jest/doc/spies/eventbridge.md

 # EventBridge Spy

-EventBridge Spies work similarely to [Jest Function Spies](https://jestjs.io/docs/mock-function-api).
+EventBridge spies work similarely to [Jest Function Spies](https://jestjs.io/docs/mock-function-api).
 They let you spy on a specific EventBridge bus to test if events have been placed into it.

 ## How it works

 Under the hood, EventBridge spies needs to subscribe to an EventBridge bus in order to grab all the events that were put into it.
 It then keeps track of them and you can later assert on them.
 To do so, it deploys either an SQS queue or a CloudWatch log group and subscribes it to the bus you are spying on.
-Spies can then use them to collect all the events from the bus and make them available to [matchers](#Matchers).
+Spies can then use them to collect all the events from the bus and make them available to [matchers](#Matchers) later.

 ## The `eventBridgeSpy()` helper function